On-line predictive linear regression: The Gauss linear model

+(It is natural to have $\mathbf{x}_1,\ldots,\mathbf{x}_n$ as components of $S_n$, although they are superfluous under our original definition, in which $\mathbf{x}_1,\mathbf{x}_2,\ldots$ are deterministic.)
+The prediction intervals (\ref{eq:GammaGLM}) are precisely the prediction regions output by the conformal predictor corresponding to the nonconformity measure

+(cf.~(\ref{eq:pivotGLM}); the goodness of the definition follows from the formulas given at the beginning of this section).
+The expression on the right-hand side of (\ref{eq:nonconformityGLM}) can be replaced by other natural expressions, such as $\lvert y_n-\hat y_n\rvert$.
+See \cite{vovk/etal:2005book}, Section 8.5, for further details.

+According to our general convention, the conformal predictor (\ref{eq:GammaGLM}) is called the \emph{Gauss predictor} (although its discoverer was Fisher rather than Gauss).

-Therefore, it is not a coincidence that the standard confidence predictor (\ref{eq:GammaGLM}) does not work until $n$ exceeds $K+2$: since the conditional distributions $P_n$ are concentrated at one point for $n\le K+1$ and at two points for $n=K+2$ with probability one, no conformal predictor and, therefore, no weakly valid invariant confidence predictor can give a bounded prediction region $\Gamma_n^{\epsilon}$ for $\epsilon<0.5$ and $n\le K+2$. \ifWP \blue{Theoretically, there remains a possibility that a conservative predictor might work for the Gauss linear model when $n\le K+2$ (cf.\ the de Finetti predictor in \S\ref{sec:exchangeability}), but it appears remote.} \fi
+We have already mentioned that the classical confidence predictor, $\Gamma_n^{\epsilon}$ given by (\ref{eq:GammaGLM}), does not work when there are many parameters; in particular, it is required that $n\ge K+3$.
+Theorem \ref{thm:2} shows that there is hardly any way to use the knowledge that the first 10 explanatory variables are the important ones without abandoning the Gauss linear model: no weakly valid confidence predictor in a very wide and natural class can produce informative prediction intervals unless $n\ge K+3$.
+Indeed, since the conditional distribution of the first $n$ observations given $S_n$ is concentrated at one point for $n\le K+1$ and at two points for $n=K+2$ with probability one, no conformal predictor and, therefore, no weakly valid invariant confidence predictor can give a bounded prediction region $\Gamma_n^{\epsilon}$ for $\epsilon<0.5$ and $n\le K+2$. \ifFULL \blue{Theoretically, there remains a possibility that a conservative predictor might work for the Gauss linear model when $n\le K+2$ (cf.\ the ``IID predictor'' in Section \ref{sec:IID}), but it appears remote.} \fi